Matriz (Ribeira Grande)

 Matriz is a parish in the district of Ribeira Grande in the Azores.
-The population in 2011 was 3,968, in an area of 10.84 km².
+The population in 2011 was 3,968, in an area of 10.84 km^{2}.
 It is situated on the north coast of the island.
 Together with the parish Conceição, it forms the town Ribeira Grande.
 It contains the localities Bairro de Santa Luzia, Caldeiras and Matriz.